-Earlier this year, NHS Bromley CCG agreed to support a co-production programme to improve emotional wellbeing services for children and young people in Bromley.
-This was agreed following the publication of outcomes gathered by the New Economics Foundation (NEF).
+In 2017, NHS Bromley CCG commenced a co-production programme to improve emotional wellbeing services for children and young people in Bromley.
+This followed the publication of outcomes gathered by the New Economics Foundation (NEF).
 The CCG had commissioned NEF to test out this approach in Bromley to get a better understanding of the needs of young people and the appetite of local organisations to commit to delivering services that would meet these needs.

-At the end of September 2017, Juliana Ansah was appointed as Co-production Manager and is responsible for managing this programme of work.
-Juliana is part of the Organisational Development Directorate but works very closely with the Integrated Commissioning Team on this programme of work.
-The focus is on the emotional and mental wellbeing of children and young people.
+The focus of the programme is on the emotional and mental wellbeing of children and young people.
 However, the learning from this process will also be integrated into other programmes of work and the engagement we do with local people in Bromley.

-Ultimately the project aims to come up with a model of service delivery for emotional and mental wellbeing for children and young people that will meet their needs and which is designed and produced by young people, citizens and statutory organisations.
-We already know from the NEF report that young people want more focus on support, early intervention and reduce the risk of them going into crisis and needing more intensive support.
+The programme aims to come up with a model of service delivery for emotional and mental wellbeing for children and young people that will meet their needs and which is designed and produced by young people, citizens and statutory organisations.
+We already know from the NEF report that young people want more focus on support and early intervention in order to reduce the risk of them going into crisis and needing more intensive support.

-The project will consist of two forums; one (monthly) specifically for young people where they will be further informed of the current climate in terms of wellbeing and services available in Bromley, as well as commissioning and how the NHS is funded.
+The programme will have two forums; one (monthly) specifically for young people where they will be further informed of the current climate in terms of wellbeing and services available in Bromley, as well as commissioning and how the NHS is funded.
 The second core forum will take place bi-monthly and will include the young people, professionals and citizens.
-The core group will work to create wellbeing outcomes which will essentially be used to measure the Co-Production Process and Project.
+This group will work to create wellbeing outcomes which will essentially be used to measure the Co-Production process and programme.